 Editor's Note: Voters of municipal elections on March 12 will decide several positions in Crestview and Laurel Hill governments.

-To help readers make informed decisions at the polls, the News Bulletin will publish profiles of each candidate running for these offices through March 2.
+To help readers make informed decisions at the polls, the News Bulletin has published profiles of each candidate running for these offices.
+This installment concludes the series.

 Each candidate was asked to answer the same questions and received the same amount of space to respond.
 Candidates appear alphabetically.

 Personal:Married to Karen for 34 years; four children and five grandchildren.

 Very active in Relay for Life for many years, acting two years as a committee member.

 Volunteer as a driver for the American Cancer Society’s Road to Recovery, taking patients to treatment and back home again, and work as a volunteer for Crestview’s Sharing and Caring food bank.

 I have served four years as a Laurel Hill City Council member.
 With the exception of my first meeting, I have served the entire four years as chairman.

 I currently write all ordinances, resolutions and contracts for the city.
 I am very familiar with all of Laurel Hill’s ordinances, resolutions and the city charter, Robert’s Rules of Order, Florida Sunshine Law, Florida statutes.